unveiler-io/developer-website/blog/2021-01-24-ClaimR-Auth-Release-Announcement.md

 Recently we have released our first publicly available app, named [ClaimR Auth](https://play.google.com/store/apps/details?id=tools.claimr.auth).
 With ClaimR Auth, we offer a drop-in replacement to widely used multi-factor authenticator apps, such as [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2) and [Microsoft Authenticator](https://play.google.com/store/apps/details?id=com.azure.authenticator).

-Our app makes use of the ClaimR API to add an additional layer of security: You can limit the area in which the multi-factor authentication can be performed.
+Our app makes use of the Unveiler API to add an additional layer of security: You can limit the area in which the multi-factor authentication can be performed.
 This additional security measure gives you a unique method of protecting your accounts today.

 <!--truncate-->